CodeReviewDAO/dxd_codereview/Reviews/460 - Mainnet token distribution system with API, UX, Accounting, and Security tools/1 - Backend systems and API/README.md

 ## General Observations

 Source code is well-written and thought out.
 It is easily readable.
 General best coding practices are used throughout the project.
-Overall exceptional work is done.
+Overall sufficient work is done.

 # Final Conclusion